Pravalika-Batchu/Pravalika_batchu/README.md

 I’m deeply interested in **coding**, **technology**, and solving **real-world problems** through innovative software solutions.

 I’m on an exciting journey towards becoming a **skilled software developer**, with a focus on **Open Source Contributions**.
-Currently preparing for **Google Summer of Code (GSoC) 2025**, and actively working on expanding my skills and contributing to impactful projects.

 ---

 ### 🚀 Current Focus
-- 🔥 Preparing and contributing to **GSoC 2025**
 - 🌍 Exploring **Open Source** opportunities to make a difference
 - 💡 Enhancing my skills in **Web Development**, **Data Science**, and **AI/ML**
 - 💻 Learning **Django**, **NextJS**, and contributing to **ReactJS** and **Python** projects